subsquid/docs/docs/examples/evm/miscellaneous.md

 ---
 sidebar_position: 10
 description: >-
-  Squid examples for EVM chains
+  A list of examples with short descriptions
 ---

-# EVM indexing examples
+# Miscellaneous examples

 Browse a dedicated repository with [EVM squid examples](https://github.com/subsquid/squid-evm-examples).
 It contains: